jamf/JAWA/README.md

   repeated failed logins are attempts against a Jamf Pro account.
 A future release will rate-limit or ban repeated failures. `fail2ban` is installed by the installer today but is not yet wired to JAWA's login — it does not currently protect the console.
+- **More webhook authentication types.** Jamf Pro offers Mutual TLS and Hash Signature (HMAC) for outbound webhooks; JAWA currently validates None, Basic, and a single API-key header.
+Support for the remaining two is planned.
+If you select Mutual TLS or Hash Signature in Jamf Pro today, JAWA has no matching validation for it.
+- **Better certificate handling.** Clearer full-chain validation at install time, an optional ACME / Let's Encrypt path, and certificate expiry visibility and replacement from the console instead of over SSH.
+- **Named Jamf Pro instances.** Give your primary and secondary Jamf Pro servers friendly labels, shown on the login page in place of their hostnames.
+- **HTTP requests redirect to HTTPS.** Reaching the server over `http://` currently leads nowhere;
+  a future release will redirect it to the console.

 ## Releases